SymfonyCasts/tailwind-bundle/doc/index.rst

 update to a new version, delete your ``./var/tailwind`` directory before running ``tailwind:build``.

-If instead you want to use only a specific version of tailwind, you can set the ``binary_version`` option:
+If instead, you want to use only a specific version of Tailwind, you can set the ``binary_version`` option:

 .. code-block:: yaml